Animal Health Certificates For Travelling Abroad With Your Pet

 1. A valid Pet Passport (issued in the EU, or one issued in the Great Britain prior to 1st January 2021 if the rabies vaccine is still valid); or

-2. The AHC issued in Great Britain prior to travel (valid for up to 4 months after being issued); or
+2. THe AHC issued in Great Britain prior to travel (valid for up to 4 months after being issued); or

 3. A UK pet health certificate